HITECHCRIME/HC_OVERVIEW/README.md

 ---

+MOTHNODE_ The Order of Eris

-MOTHNODE_ The Invocation of Eris
+- MOTHNODE_ The Invocation of Eris

 CHAOS AS PREREQUISITE TO CHANGE

 "In a dark time, the eye begins to see" —Theodore Roethke

+The goddess Eris (or Discordia) is the midwife of Chaos, the bringer of creative destruction.
+For those aspiring to the magickal life, she will be a most helpful handmaiden, a necessary preliminary, an archetype whose invokation is necessary if a New Order be wrought.

 ---